 Coming to south India Janmashtami (Gokulashtami/Krishnan Jayanthi)will feature recipes made with rice flakes.

 The birth of Krishna is celebrated with the distribution of sweets and spicy treats made at home.
 Along with all the offerings of sweets and savouries, you will find rice flakes, butter and milk offered to the god.
 In addition, there will at least be a simple version where these red or white rice flakes are used to form some tasty treat.

 Why is rice flakes associate with this festival?

 It is from mythology we learn that Krishna was so good of hand-pounded rice.
-The legend goes that his best friend Kuchela at his wretched levels of poverty had gone to see him with a few handfuls of aval wrapped in a towel.
+The legend goes that his best friend Kuchela at his wretched levels of poverty had gone to see him with a few handfuls of aval wrapped in a old piece of cloth.

 Krishna, who at that time ruled Mathura and had Lakshmi Devi(goddess of wealth)as his wife received and entertained his dear old friend with love and affection.
-When Kuchela offered the humble aval, Krishna took three handfuls and ate them.
+When Kuchela hesitantly offered the humble rice flakes, Krishna took three handfuls and ate them.
 With these three handfuls of rice flakes, he bestowed riches upon his poor friend and family that they never had a hungry moment thereafter.

 This is the same reason aval is offered… To receive blessings of prosperity and love of Krishna.
 Here are a few ways you can please this ever-smiling, flute loving god of the masses.